MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - Snowmobile
 	- Exabyte-scale data transport solution; essentially a truck

+### DataSync

+- copy large datasets with millions of files, without having to build custom solutions with open source tools or license and manage expensive commercial network acceleration software
+- **simplifies**, **automates**, and **accelerates** copying large amounts of data to and from AWS storage services over the internet or AWS Direct Connect
+- good for S3 (including Glacier and Glacier Deep Archive), EFS, FSx
+- used with NFS- and SMB-compatible file systems
+- replication can be done hourly, daily, or weekly
+- install the DataSync agent to start the replication
+- can be used to replicate EFS to EFS
+- for speed, data verification can be disabled during transfer and can be enabled post transfer for data integrity

 ### Storage Gateway

 - connects on-premise software appliance with cloud-based storage
 - a virtual or physical device to replicate your on-prem data on AWS
   - The software appliance, or gateway, is deployed into your on-premises environment as a virtual machine (VM)
 - 3 types of Storage Gateway
 	- **File Gateway** (for flat files; stored directly on S3)
 	  - network file system (NFS) & SMB
+	  - "a file system mount on S3"
 	- **Volume Gateway** (iSCSI)
 		- **stored volume**: entire local data stored on site and asynchronously backed up to S3
 		- **cached volume**: entire data stored on S3 and frequently accessed data cached on site